yogita14dhakar/chess-game/README.md

+frontend/public/chessImage.png
 # 🚀 Play Chess

-*real‑time free chess web app supporting multiplayer matches, play vs. machine , and user login through google/github account or as a guest*
+*real‑time free chess web app supporting multiplayer matches you can also share the link with your friends *can also play solo (play vs. machine)
+*Supports login through google/github account or as a guest

 ---